To create a seamless experience for the site users, you can use Toolset to create custom login pages.

 - Save your post group.

 To help users in case they forget their password, you can set up the “Lost password” page.
-Once you have it, simply link to it from the “My Account” page.
+Once you have it, simply link to it from the Content Template we created previously for the login form.

 To complete our “My Account” page project, we offer one final suggestion.
-Some pages apply only to visitors, for example:
+Some pages apply only to visitors, for example “Lost password”, “Reset password”, and “Create account”.

 It’s best to hide these pages from all logged-in users, thus making them available only for guests.